 <GIPT> The root of the word gift is the Old Norse ‘gipt’ , which means both ‘gift’ and ‘good luck’.
 A gift is an item that’s given without any expectation of payment.

-Robbie Coleman & Jo Hodges are collaborating with Norwegian artist Linn Horntvedt to explore ideas around information, ownership of knowledge and gifting.
-The artists will create a series of public interventions which culminate in a community build of a temporary public garden at the Rundkirkeruinen site (ruin of St Olav’s church dating from 1180).
-The garden will be built from an open source design and will cultivate culinary plants that were grown at medieval St Olav’s Monastery for use by the local community.
+A collaboration between Robbie Coleman & Jo Hodges and Norwegian artist Linn Horntvedt that explored ideas around information, ownership of knowledge and gifting.
+The artists created a series of public interventions which culminated in a temporary garden at the Rundkirkeruinen (ruin of St Olav’s church dating from 1180).
+The garden was built from an open source design and cultivated culinary plants that were grown at medieval St Olav’s Monastery.
+The plants were for the use of the local community.

-The project acts as a connector between past and future.
-In an age defined by issues of ownership of land, information, ideas, even seeds, <Gipt> investigates alternative models of distribution and provokes conversations about what social values and actions may be needed in times of change.
+The project acted as a connector between past and future.
+In an age defined by issues of ownership of land, information, ideas, even seeds, <Gipt> investigated alternative models of distribution and provoked conversations about what social values and actions may be needed in times of change.
 As long held notions of society are challenged by climate change, consumerism and the onward rush of technology, will ‘sharing’ become one of the most politically charged words in our vocabulary?

-The <Gipt> garden aims to provide a space for contemporary contemplation as well as for open conversations about future uses of the site.
+The <Gipt> garden aimed to provide a space for contemplation as well as for open conversations about future uses of the site.

-In collaboration with Per Arvid Åsen (Agder Natural History Museum and Botanical Garden, Kristiansand, Norway) the artists have identified and planted seeds of plants that would have been grown at St Olav’s Monastery.
-Per Arvid has kindly donated plants for the garden and will lead a walk and talk on medieval plants in July.
+In collaboration with Per Arvid Åsen (Agder Natural History Museum and Botanical Garden, Kristiansand, Norway) the artists identified and planted seeds of plants that would have been grown at St Olav’s Monastery.
+Per Arvid kindly donated plants for the garden and led a walk and talk on medieval plants during July 2019.

 2. Seeds of Social Change.
 Workshops and public intervention

-The <GIPT> artists have designed seed packets that contain seeds from the type of plants that were grown in the St Olav’s Monastery garden in the 11th century.
-The packets also contain information on how to save the seeds from the plants and instructions for social actions that explore notions of sharing and generosity.
+The <GIPT> artists designed seed packets that contained seeds from the type of plants that were grown in the St Olav’s Monastery garden in the 11th century.
+The packets also contained information on how to save the seeds from the plants and instructions for social actions that explored notions of sharing and generosity.

-The seed packets will be given away free and will be left around Tønsberg at places of rest or exchange such as shopping centres, libraries, park benches, bus stops and railway stations.
-The seed packets are being made in public workshops at the Tønsberg and Færder Library on 1st and 7th June
+The seed packets were given away free and were left around Tønsberg at places of rest or exchange such as shopping centres, libraries, park benches, bus stops and railway stations.
+The seed packets were made in public workshops at the Tønsberg and Færder Library on 1st and 7th June